-- The first meeting of the cross-party Sprinkler Working Group had been held and it was agreed that despite the title, other fire suppression measures would also be considered by the group.
-An update on the Group's work would be given at the next FSMC meeting in June. - Members were keen for the Chair to write to the facilitator of the Fire Leadership Essentials programme [I didn't catch the name of this person, please clarify]. - Cllr Simon Spencer noted the work carried out by the Oncall Steering Group [clarify] and said that a good marketing campaign had been established.
+The first meeting of the cross-party Sprinkler Working Group had been held and it was agreed that despite the title, other fire suppression measures would also be considered by the group.
+An update on the Group's work would be given at the next FSMC meeting in June.

+- Members were keen for the Chair to write to the facilitator of the Fire Leadership Essentials programme, Mark Mower, to thank him ahead of his retirement. - Cllr Simon Spencer noted the work carried out by the On Call Firefighters Steering Group and said that a good recruitment campaign had been established.
 He noted that some campaign videos were being planned and that they would be a useful tool for all FRAs. - A conversation was had about the inspection regime and how the main focus of the regime was on the operation of FRSs rather than governance.
 Members asked where the review of political governance fit into the inspection regime and whether any progress had been made in terms of LGA peer reviews.
 It was suggested that it would be useful to see the finalised methodology of inspections by HMICFRS before pursuing peer reviews but that as the pilots begin, the group would be re-energised.
 It was felt that governance shaped operation so there were some concerns about the inspection regime not taking an overall view of how an FRS operates.
-Charles Loft, LGA Senior

-Adviser, said that the Peer Review Working Group would be reestablished once the results of the initial pilots had been made available.
+Charles Loft, LGA Senior Adviser, said that the Peer Review Working Group would be re-established once the results of the initial pilots had been made available.